 What doors can an Accounting degree open for you?

 So, what can you do with an Accounting degree?
 As you can see, there are more jobs for Accounting majors than simply becoming an accountant.
 Even within the field, there are many directions to go and accounting certifications to potentially pursue.
 No matter your preferred career path, pursuing an Accounting degree is a smart option for anyone seeking a time-tested career option.

 Now that you know more about the wide range of careers you can pursue with an Accounting degree, it’s time to take the next step.
 Visit the Rasmussen University Accounting program page to learn more about this popular career path.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed September, 2020] www.bls.gov/ooh/.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed September, 2020] www.bls.gov/ooh/.
 Employment conditions in your area may vary.

 2Glassdoor, 50 Best Jobs in America 2020, [accessed September, 2020] https://www.glassdoor.com/List/Best-Jobs-in-America-LST_KQ0,20.htm